 We’ll be posting regular updates here on our blog, so just scroll down to see what’s new!
-Due to time constraints and space issues on the site, however, we will no longer be posting our daily sabbing reports on our blog, only the ‘more exciting’ stories.
+Due to time constraints and space issues on the site, however, we will no longer be posting our daily sabbing reports on our blog, only the eventful reports.
 You can keep up-to-date with our daily goings on on our facebook page (which you should be able to view even without your own facebook account).
-There are also information pages which you can click on where we’ll be putting up information about hunts, hunt sabotage, the law and so on so that some information is always easily accessible.
+Check out our website information pages too where we put up information about hunts, hunt sabotage, the law and so on, so that some information is always easily accessible.
 We hope you find this page useful and interesting.
 Thanks for looking!
 3C

 An interesting day out with the Ledbury Hunt today who met at the Robin Hood in Castlemorton, right by the Malvern Hills.
 Soon after arriving at the meet (and having to do the job of the whippers-in for them, keeping the hounds off the road and slowing down cars) we were joined by Bath Hunt Saboteurs and Bristol Hunt Saboteurs.
 The hunt set off first for the Common, back to an area where they encouraged the hounds on to a fox just a few weeks back.

 This time, however, the hunt headed right up in to the hills, trying to put some distance between us and them.
 Foot sabs went inland, some checking on known setts in the area and two 3C sabs decided to keep an eye on the quadbikes (one which had terriers on it).
 We caught up with them quickly and some of the guys called the others, telling them to “get the dogs out and f**king get out of there” (or something along those lines…).
 The other quad soon returned and they sped off back down the hill, sabs finding a badger sett when they followed the tracks back.